pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

     - Efficiency
 ---

-A significant improvement on my working efficiency has been observed, since the day I started to work with only a keyboard.
+A significant and continuous improvement on my working efficiency has been observed, since the day I started to work with only a keyboard.
 As this working style makes me feel so delighted (and has many advantages), I thus consider this is a must to share my thoughts and some basic techniques about how to work without a mouse.